Prince George, Princess Charlotte in royal wedding

 Kensington Palace on Wednesday announced the names of the children who will serve as page boys and bridesmaids, including Prince George and Princess Charlotte.
-The full list of participating children also includes godchildren of Markle and Prince Harry.
+The full list of participating children also includes godchildren of Markle and Prince Harry, as well as children of their close friends.

 The young royals were last in the spotlight for the birth of their new baby brother, Prince Louis.
 And they won't be the only members of their immediate family in the wedding party.